 I told you it was simple.

 Here’s the thing.
 Most of us are great at doing the first part of the laundry.
-We dutifully wash it and move it to the dryer.
+We dutifully wash it, get the stains and smells out of it, and move it to the dryer.
 And many of us actually take it out of the dryer and put it into the basket.
 But that seems to be where it usually stops.

 What if we just finished each load of laundry right away?

 Folding it right out of the dryer will take a little more time than throwing it all into a basket, yes.
 I’ve timed it before, and in general it takes me about 8-10 minutes to fold one load, depending on the type of wash it was.
 Towels are super fast, socks not so much.

 Putting it away should only take another 5-10 minutes, depending on how many rooms you have to visit for that load.
 If you do loads of laundry by person instead of color, putting it away will be even faster.

 But that 20 minutes will save so much time in the long run.
 It will save you the 120 minute folding marathon.
 It will save you from having to rewash the laundry that your kids threw all over the place while looking for clean underwear and then walked all over.
 It will save you the worry that someone might walk past your Mount McLaundry while visiting your home.

 We’ve been working on finishing things at our house lately—FINISH is our family theme for this school year.
 I went to an organizing class taught by Marie Ricks before school started and the most important take away for me was that word.